anay-2025/os_01_fastPrime/ai_code/readme.md

+## 📝 Implementation Note

+This part of the project was developed using prompt-based AI tools to support an experimental comparison.
+The AI-generated code was produced under defined constraints, then reviewed, tested, and integrated by the contributors to evaluate performance and correctness against the manually implemented version.

 # Parallel Prime Search: LINUX Process Management

 A high-performance C program designed for Linux that demonstrates **parallel computing** using the `fork()` system call.
 This project explores the relationship between hardware concurrency (logical CPU cores) and software performance.